derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/04/2025 16:22:07 : 3 Database Admins walked into a NoSQL bar.
+10/04/2025 16:21:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-.NET was named .NET so that it wouldn't show up in a Unix directory listing.
+There are only two hard problems in Computer Science: cache invalidation, naming things and off-by-one-errors.
 <!-- replace-with-joke ends -->